-Kimberly Godwin is Vice President of News, CBS News, where she is responsible for the editorial direction, launch and coordination of all CBS News newsgathering resources domestically and around the globe.
+Kimberly Godwin is Executive Vice President of News, CBS News, where she has top editorial oversight of newsgathering around the world, including the national desks, foreign desks and bureaus.

-In her role as Executive Director for Development and Diversity, Godwin has significantly enhanced CBS News’ profile at conferences around the country and cultivated a strong pipeline of potential employees.
-She also has developed a lecture series featuring top CBS News journalists sharing their reporting experiences with colleagues.
+In her role as executive director for development and diversity, Godwin significantly enhanced CBS News’ profile at conferences around the country and cultivated a strong pipeline of potential employees.
+She also developed a lecture series featuring top CBS News journalists sharing their reporting experiences with colleagues.

 Before joining CBS News in 2007, Godwin spent more than 20 years as a manager and newsroom leader at some of the top local stations in the United States.
 She was the Acting News Director and Assistant News Director at WCBS-TV in New York City (2005-2007); Vice President and News Director at KNBC-TV in Los Angeles (2001-2003); Vice President of News Operations for NBC Television Stations (2001); and Vice President and News Director at KXAS-TV in Dallas/Fort Worth (1998-2001).
 Godwin was also News Director at WOIO/WUAB in Cleveland (1996-1998); Assistant News Director at WCAU-TV in Philadelphia (1994-1996); Senior News Producer at WCAU-TV (1991-1993); Executive Producer at WNBC-TV in New York City (1993-1994); and Producer at WTAE-TV in Pittsburgh (1991).